ZacharyGopinath/workTimer/README.md

 # Work Timer

+Made for Arduino Uno Rev3 with ATmega328P microcontroller

 - set timer (``` millis() - timerStart == desiredTimerLength ```)
 - press button to start
 - work while timer ON LED is on